vinceskahan/home-pi-rebuild/roles/grafana/README.md

 Role Variables
 --------------

-grafana_arch = what architecture .deb file to download
+grafana_arch: what architecture .deb file to download

+grafana_user: username for the grafana software
+grafana_password: password for that user

+grafana_version: what version to download
+grafana_url:  url to the grafana server

 Howto
 -----